 - Avg. travel time from Pittsburg Center to Transfer Platform – 3 minutes

-Antioch Station will have public restrooms, Pittsburg Center Station will not.
+Antioch Station has public restrooms.
+Pittsburg Center Station does not.

 What is the expected daily ridership?